tag1consulting/goose/src/docs/goose-book/src/title-page.md

 At this time, the biggest missing feature of Goose is a UI for controlling and monitoring load tests, but this is a work in progress.
 A recently completed first step toward this goal was the addition of an optional HTML report generated at the end of a load test.

+## Brought To You By

+Goose development is sponsored by [Tag1 Consulting](https://tag1.com/), led by Tag1's CEO, Jeremy Andrews, along with many [community contributions](https://github.com/tag1consulting/goose/graphs/contributors).
+Tag1 is a [member of the Rust Foundation](https://www.tag1consulting.com/blog/tag1-joins-rust-foundation-first-silver-member).

 ## Additional Documentation

 - [Developer documentation](https://docs.rs/goose/)